In 2019, we embarked on an innovative project to improve LGBT+ inclusion.

 The first phase of the project aimed to fill gaps in research and understanding.
 We worked with Bournemouth University to explore four key questions:

 We explored these questions through a survey and focus groups.
 Both included the views of the LGBT+ community and the local workforce.
+The results are summarised in the Pride in Our Workforce Report.

 Stop ignoring very small examples of abuse... if you aren't seen to be challenging it all the time then people will feel oppressed.